elunna/nerfhack-changelog/README.md

 * You can eat a eucalyptus leaf or a clove of garlic
 * You can eat the corpse of a dog (tinned or otherwise)
 * You can be healed and cured by a nurse
-* You can rub a non-cursed foulstone (ie: "madstone").
+* You can rub a non-cursed foulstone.
 When the foulstone is used this way, it autocurses and becomes a dangerous item again.
 * Rabid monsters that poly can stop being rabid if the new form is immune - the same goes for the player.

 ### Diseased monsters